Anna Howard Shaw: Call to preach

 Shaw felt a call to preach from an early age.
 As a child, she would spend time in the woods near her house and stand on tree stumps to preach to the forest.
 She was determined to go to college and follow the path that she felt was God's will for her life.
 Despite her family's disapproval, Shaw's drive to attend college became firmer as she matured.
 After the Civil War, she abandoned her teaching job and moved in with her married sister Mary in Big Rapids, Michigan.
 While she recalls that she would have preferred more physical and active labor, such as digging ditches or shoveling coal, she was forced to pick up the "dreaded needle" and become a dressmaker, one of the more acceptable occupations available for women at the time.

 A pivotal moment in Shaw's life came when she met Reverend Marianna Thompson, a Universalist minister who came to preach in Grand Rapids.
 Shaw went to the service, eager to see a woman in the pulpit.
 After the service, Shaw confided in Thompson her desire to pursue the ministry as a vocation, and Thompson strongly encouraged her to obtain an education without delay.

 Thanks to Thompson's help, Shaw entered Big Rapids High School, where the preceptress, Lucy Foot, recognized Shaw's talents and drive.
-At the age of twenty-four, Shaw was invited by Dr. H. C. Peck, a man looking to ordain a woman into ministry in the Methodist Episcopal Church, to give her first sermon.
+At the age of twenty-four, Shaw was invited by H. C. Peck, a man looking to ordain a woman into ministry in the Methodist Episcopal Church, to give her first sermon.
 Shaw hesitated initially because her only previous experience had been "as a little girl preaching alone in the forest...to a congregation of listening trees."
-With encouragement from Lucy Foot, Dr. Peck, and her close friend, Clara Osborn, Shaw agreed and gave her first sermon in Ashton, Michigan.
+With encouragement from Lucy Foot, Peck, and her close friend, Clara Osborn, Shaw agreed and gave her first sermon in Ashton, Michigan.

 Despite the success of her first sermon, her newfound passion for preaching received disapproval from her classmates, friends, and family, who agreed to pay for her college education only if she abandoned preaching.
 Despite such continual opposition and isolation from so many, Anna continued preaching.
 She was "deeply moved" by Mary A. Livermore, a prominent lecturer who came to Big Rapids.
 Ms. Livermore gave her the following advice: "if you want to preach, go on and preach…No matter what people say, don't let them stop you!"

 In 1873, the Methodist Church "voted unanimously to grant her a local preacher's license."